MO-4: Investigating Atmospheres

 -

 NASA missions have been studying the greenhouse effect on Venus, Earth, and Mars for decades.
 Probes like Venus Express and Pioneer Venus revealed how Venus’s thick CO₂ atmosphere traps heat, making it the hottest planet in the solar system.
 Meanwhile, the Curiosity Rover and Perseverance Rover are investigating how Mars lost its once-thicker atmosphere, leaving it cold and dry.
-On Earth, satellites like OCO-2 and Aqua monitor greenhouse gases and climate changes in real-time.
+On Earth, satellites like OCO-2 and Aqua monitor greenhouse gases and climate changes in real time.
 Future missions, including VERITAS and DAVINCI, will explore Venus’s atmosphere and surface to uncover how its runaway greenhouse effect developed.

 See the Getting up to Speed with ROADS from Earth to Venus document to learn more about the greenhouse effect and how NASA is studying it.

-Next, teams will design a hands-on experiment to test how different factors impact temperature on simulated planets.
-Using clear, sealed containers, they will create small test environments and change one variable at a time—such as the amount of carbon dioxide, water vapor, surface color, or cloud cover.
-They will record temperature changes to see how each factor affects heat trapping.
-There are lots of resources in the associated Companion Course lesson to help students come up with ideas for their experiment.
+First, teams will consider the surface temperatures on the inner planets and discuss the factors that might affect those temperatures.
+They will then design a hands-on experiment to test how different factors influence temperature on simulated planets.
+Using clear, sealed containers, they will create small test environments and change one variable at a time, such as the amount of carbon dioxide, water vapor, surface color, or cloud cover.
+As they work, teams will record temperature changes to see how each factor affects heat trapping.
+They will also document their experiment with drawings, labeled photos, and data tables or graphs.
+Resources in the Companion Course lesson will help students develop and refine their ideas.

 As they work, teams should keep track of their results in their Science and Engineering Notebooks (SENs).
-At the end of the Challenge teams will be asked to submit a Mission Development Log (MDL) to NESSP that shows how the students worked through the Mission Objective and summarizes their results.
+At the end of the Challenge, teams will be asked to submit a Mission Development Log (MDL) to NESSP that shows how the students worked through the Mission Objective and summarizes their results.
 NESSP provides an MDL Template to help guide what teams should include in their MDL.
 Please see MO-1 for guidelines on the format and length of the MDL.

 Investigation